 I love to use pumpkin too both for sweet and savoury dishes.
 For something hearty and warming on bonfire night my Dhansak is just perfect.
 You could also substitute squash for sweet potato for a sweeter, more luxurious experience.

 Dark, green and mysterious, Kale is a super leaf that can be found pretty easily at the moment.
-Try to buy the whole leaf and chop it yourself rather then buying the pre-cut stuff.
+Try to buy the whole leaf and chop it yourself rather than buying the pre-cut stuff.
 It’s packed full of lycine and magnesium to keep you alert when you are craving daylight and the days are so short.
 I love to use it with spiced chickpeas.

 If you haven’t yet tried the gorgeous Jerusalem artichoke then what are you waiting for?
 It’s a lovely little root that has a gentle flavour and a crisp texture.
 Try it out in this delicious artichoke curry (sounds weird, but it really works!).